Value-added tax (VAT)

-Gift tax is imposed on a person who acquires property by gift.
+Gift tax is imposed on a person who acquires any property or value increase by gift.
 If CIT or individual income tax is imposed on the gifted property, however, the gift tax shall not be imposed.
 Gift tax ranges from 10% on not more than KRW 100 million in tax base to the top marginal tax rate of 50%.

 Employers are required to withhold income taxes at source on a monthly basis, finalise their employees' tax liability, and file the final tax settlement receipt with the tax authorities no later than the tenth day of March of the following year.

 Social security contributions